RSginer/react-movie-binge-list/mybingelist/README.md

 ### `npm start` (dev mode)

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
+(Probablly you will need to run the [movie-service](https://cloud.docker.com/u/rsginer/repository/docker/rsginer/codingventures-movie-service))<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>